Internet-of-People/iop-profile-server/docs/CA-Locating-Service-Port.md

 As a client that wants to communicate with a profile server, you need to be able to find its contact information - i.e. its IP address and port.
 We already mentioned that most commonly, clients use LOC servers to obtain the contact information of a profile server for the first time.

-The contact information one gets from LOC server refers to the profile server's primary interface.
+The contact information one gets from a LOC server refers to the profile server's primary interface.
 Let's say the client is interested to communicate with the profile server over its non customer interface.
-The client is expected to connect to this port and send `ListRolesRequest` message to obtain a mapping of server roles to ports, which includes information about the non customer interface.
+The client is expected to connect to the primary interface port and send `ListRolesRequest` message to obtain a mapping of server roles to ports, which includes information about the non customer interface.
 The client can now connect to this interface.